eafuna/pe-infra-tf/README.md

 # HI, welcome
 This repository contains bare and simple implementation of cicd for application and infrastructure.

 > [!IMPORTANT]
-> Just for clarity I have re-used some codes from my other projects as well as internet resources.
-Nevertheless, I intentionally did not use modules for these exercise since the purpose of this is for evaluation and not production.
+> I intentionally did not use modules for these exercise since the purpose of this is for evaluation and not production.

 ## guthub secrets
 > [!NOTE]